lancs-net/SDQ/README.md

 These physical ports are then connected to a second physical switch.
 This switch is concertinaed into a number of virtual switches, each acting as a separate entity.
 The wiring is done to replicate the above topology.

-qTest
+UFair
 -----
 This is glues together the various elements.
-Confusingly, it includes both my integration code *and* Mu's QoE code, and can be found in the ```/qtest``` folder.
+It includes both my integration code *and* Mu's QoE code, and can be found in the ```/qtest``` folder.
 The code to run is the ```/qtest/integration.py``` script.
 This will do the talking between the OpenFlow controller and Mu's QoE code.
 Try ```python integration.py -h``` to check out the parameters you can pass.
 To install the required packages, run ```pip install -r requirements.txt```; that should install everything.

 I've also included the config file used in the experiments (```/qtest/config.json```).
 It's basically a tree structure, describing the nodes (hosts, servers and switches) and the connections between them (the edges).
 The config is fairly self explanatory, but is rather tedious to build.